-More generally, there are many details for which our computational-level theory does not make strong commitments.
-At an algorithmic level, the question arises of how speakers access their subjective probability distribution.
-Because explicit enumeration of a distribution is in many cases intractable, speakers might need to engage in sampling-based approximation (Zhu et al., 2020; Vul et al., 2014; Bramley et al., 2017; Davis & Rehder, 2020).
+At an algorithmic level, computing the quality of a guess requires computing the target probability distribution, which is in many cases intractable.
+So people might need to approximate the distribution, using for example sampling-based methods (Zhu et al., 2020; Vul et al., 2014; Bramley et al., 2017; Davis & Rehder, 2020) or avoid this computation entirely and use heuristics.